-(Update: Our daughter actually still follows this one nap schedule at 2 years and 2 months!
+(Update: Our daughter actually still follows this 1 year old schedule at 2 years and 2 months!
 The only difference is that all of her milk cups have now been reduced to 4 ounces each instead of the amounts listed below.)

-If you’re a mom who kept your baby on a schedule during their first year, or one who is only looking to implement a schedule in your child’s toddler years, you may be wondering – what should a 1 nap toddler schedule look like?
+If you’re a mom who kept your baby on a schedule during their first year, or one who is only looking to implement a schedule in your child’s toddler years, you may be wondering – what should a 1 year old feeding schedule with sleep and activities look like?
 I am not good at scheduling out our toddler’s activities to the point of having hour by hour (or halves) of specific play types or outings, but I found early on with our daughter that keeping a daily schedule for eating and sleeping made both of us happier people!
 If your little one is still under a year old you can read the details of our daughter’s baby schedules below:

 (Note: our daughter pretty much stayed on the 6-12 month schedule until 14 months of age – we did, however, transition to cows milk at one year old.)

-At about 14 and a half months our daughter dropped her morning nap which changed up her routine and pushed her to a much more active (and awake) one nap toddler schedule!
+At about 14 and a half months our daughter dropped her morning nap which changed up her routine and pushed her to a much more active (and awake) 1 year old schedule with one nap!
 You can read the specifics of how we knew she was ready for and made that nap transition here.

-After making the transition to a one nap a day schedule, below is the general routine that we kept from 14-18 months of age.
+After making the transition to a 1 year old sleep schedule with one nap, below is the general routine that we kept from 14-18 months of age.

 7:30-8am – morning wake (since she only napped once a day variations to her morning wake time had less effect on her ability to nap during the day or go down well at bedtime, so we started to let her sleep in later if she hadn’t stirred by her usual 7:30)